-Key terms and conditions are as follows: :
+Key terms and conditions of the Bonds are as follows:

 - A. Each holder of the Bonds has the right to convert at any time starting from the day immediately following 40 days after the issue date to 10 days prior to the maturity date, except during legal lock-up period, into newly issued listed common shares or American Depositary Shares ("ADRs") at the conversion price \$53.1038 dollars, determined on the basis of a fixed exchange rate of US\$1 to \$30.392 (in dollars).
-The conversion price was adjusted to \$49.4668 dollars as of December 31, 2015. - B. Unless previously redeemed, repurchased and cancelled, or converted, the Bonds will be redeemed by the Company on the maturity date at an amount equal to 105.11% of the principal, with repayment made in US dollars. - C. Each holder shall have the right to request the Company to repurchase all or any portion of the principal amount thereof of a holder's Bonds (1) at 103.04% of the principal amount on the third anniversary of the issuance date or (2) at principal amount plus 1% interest compounded semiannually ("Early Redemption Amount") in the event of a change in control or delisting.
+The conversion price will be adjusted in accordance with the conversion provisions due to anti-dilution clause.
+The conversion price was adjusted to \$49.4668 dollars as of December 31, 2015. - B. Unless previously redeemed, repurchased and cancelled, or converted, the Bonds will be redeemed by the Company on the maturity date at an amount equal to 105.11% of the principal, with repayment made in US dollars.